summersmaggie/portfolio-landing-page/README.md

 ## Technologies Used

-_I used HTML, CSS and Bootstrap to create this Web page._
+_I used HTML, CSS and Bootstrap to create this webpage._

 ### License